 Virgin Atlantic Airways will not be able to accept any pets that are under sedation.

-It’s best not to feed your pet up to five hours before check in, although you should make sure it has water.
+It’s best not to feed your pet up to five hours before check in, although you should make sure it has plenty of water.
 We provide water prior to take off and on arrival at destination.

 There is a lot of paperwork to consider when flying with your four legged friend.